designstem/projects/colorblindness/index-08-contrast-and-harmony.md

   <blockquote style="background: none;">

-  ~“The color combinations called ‘harmonious’ in common speech usually are composed of closely similar chromas, or else of different colors in the same shades.
-They are combinations of colors that meet without sharp contrast.” <br />*(Johannes Itten)*~
+  ~*“The color combinations called ‘harmonious’ in common speech usually are composed of closely similar chromas, or else of different colors in the same shades.
+They are combinations of colors that meet without sharp contrast.”*~

+  <p style="text-align:right; font-size:small;">&mdash;Johannes Itten</p>

   </blockquote>

 <!-- </section> -->